 The Apple Virus Scan Doesn’t Find Everything

 - Government spying.
-The Vault 7 materials were released by WikiLeaks earlier this year, and are materials which prove the CIA have hacking tools for iOS.
+The Vault 7 materials were released by WikiLeaks last year year, and are materials which prove the CIA have hacking tools for iOS.
 They have compiled a full list of iOS exploits so that if necessary, they can extract the data they need.
 If they have them, we bet others do too.

 - AceDeciever: You might easily assume that all the apps on the App store are safe, but that’s actually not the case.
 Hackers have been known to plant malicious code in the development stage, which is not always caught before it goes to sale.
 AceDeciever took this one step further, exploiting a problem in the DRM mechanism to install a malicious app altogether, which couldn’t be removed just by deleting the app.